l3xq/DevDocs/Win-to-Ubuntu-local-server.md

  /home        |  40G
  [SWAP]       |  30G

-4. I suggest that you install security update automatically.
+4. It is suggested that you install security updates automatically.

 ![Security Updates][sec-updates]